Judicial Branch Home >

 Housing Court handles cases involving landlord and tenant disputes.
 Housing Court is where a landlord can bring an action to remove or "evict" a tenant from a rental property, and it is also where tenants can bring a legal action to enforce their rights.

-Juvenile Court handles delinquency and child proctection matters involving children under the age of eighteen (18).
+Juvenile Court handles delinquency and child protection matters involving children under the age of eighteen (18).
 In delinquency cases, the child is alleged to have committed a violation of Minnesota law, and in child protection cases, the child's parent or guardian is alleged to have created a condition that places the child's health and welfare at risk of harm.

 Probate Court has jurisdiction over cases involving the disposition of property belonging to deceased persons; administration of court-supervised trusts; and actions to create guardianships and conservatorships for minor children and incapacitated or incompetent adults.

-Mental Health Court is governed by MN Statute § 253B, and is responsible for deciding whether to commit persons to treatment centers when there are allegations of mental illness, mental retardation, chemical dependency, psychopathic personality and referrals from Criminal Court.
+Mental Health Court is governed by MN Statutes § 253B, and is responsible for deciding whether to commit persons to treatment centers when there are allegations of mental illness, mental retardation, chemical dependency, psychopathic personality and referrals from Criminal Court.

 « Back to 4th District Home